FavourOgboi/Crowdfunding-Project-Analysis/README.md

 ## Contact

-For any questions or inquiries, please contact [Fozia Yimer](yimerfozia41@gmail.com ).
+For any questions or inquiries, please contact [Vincent Favour](https://www.linkedin.com/in/vincent-favour-297433205/).

 ---